top1944/duckuments/docs/atoms_85_fall2017_projects/14_visual_odometry/10-preliminary-design-document-visual-odometry.md

 ## Part 3: Preliminary design

 ### Modules

-Can we decompose the problem?

-Can you break up the solution in modules?

-Note here we talk about logical modules, not the physical architecture (ROS nodes).
+Since it's an end-to-end neural network it's all in one logical module, but we could split up the design of the architecture from the way we use the data (e.g. data augmentation)

 ### Interfaces

-For each module, what is the input, and what is the output?

-How is the data represented?

-Note we are not talking about ROS messages vs services vs UDP vs TCP etc.
+Input: RGB Image
+Output: Depth map (potentially relative depth, discretized)

 ### Preliminary plan of deliverables

 What needs to be designed?
+The architecture and the data collecation and augmentation schemes.

 What needs to be implemented?
+Tensorflow implementation of architecture.

 What already exists and needs to be revised?
+Open source code for unsupervised learning of depth paper (linked below).

 ### Specifications
 Do you need to revise the Duckietown specification?
 N/A